2019 Singapore Grand Prix: Race

-Lewis Hamilton, who was yet to stop, inherited the lead of the race.
-Valtteri Bottas made his pit stop at the end of lap 22, emerging behind Verstappen and ahead of Alexander Albon, maintaining his net position.
+Lewis Hamilton (Mercedes), who was yet to stop, inherited the lead of the race.
+Valtteri Bottas made his pit stop at the end of lap 22, emerging behind Verstappen and ahead of Alexander Albon (Red Bull), maintaining his net position.
 Hamilton was left out on ageing soft-compound tyres until the end of lap 26, in the hope that the Ferrari drivers, at the time running in sixth and seventh, would be slowed down by the midfield cars ahead.
 This plan did not work, and Hamilton emerged from the pits not only behind both Ferrari drivers, but also almost six seconds behind Verstappen.
 Hamilton did come out ahead of his teammate Bottas, who was instructed to slow down after his pit stop to ensure Hamilton would leave the pit lane ahead of him.
-Due to the slow pace of the lead cars in previous laps, they emerged behind the midfield cars of Antonio Giovinazzi, Pierre Gasly, Ricciardo and Lance Stroll.
+Due to the slow pace of the lead cars in previous laps, they emerged behind the midfield cars of Antonio Giovinazzi (Alfa Romeo), Pierre Gasly (Toro Rosso), Ricciardo and Lance Stroll (Racing Point).
 Vettel and Leclerc began to make their way through this group, with Vettel cementing his net lead by clearing the cars quicker than his teammate.
 Giovinazzi held the lead of the race for four laps until he was overtaken by Vettel on lap 31.
 This marked the first time a team other than Mercedes, Ferrari or Red Bull had led a race lap since Bottas led for Williams at the 2015 British Grand Prix and the first time Alfa Romeo had done so since Andrea de Cesaris led the 1983 Belgian Grand Prix.